What is Bounce Rate in SEO?

 Exit Rate:

 However, exit rates are a little more complicated.
 They include the percentage of visitors who leave your website from a specific page — which isn’t always the only page they’ve visited on your official site.
-The page they left could have been the last in a long series of page visits.
-As a result, the exit rate isn’t always as concerning as the bounce rate.

 Comparison

 Assume you’re comparing bounce and exit rates for a thank-you page.
 A high bounce rate on that page is concerning because it indicates that people are only viewing that page and then clicking away.
-Worse, they didn’t have to fill out a form to get there, which means you’re losing conversions.

 However, a high exit rate would not be a cause for concern.
 It would imply that this page was the last in a series of visits — people exiting from that page most likely arrived from its preceding landing page, downloaded the offer on the thank-you page, and then left to use the content they had just downloaded.